Orzo Pasta Salad

 Can you make orzo pasta salad in advance?

 In fact, this pasta salad will taste better if given the chance to marinate for a few hours, especially overnight.

-Once prepared, this pasta salad will remain good in the refrigerator for two to three days.
+Once prepared, orzo pasta salad can be stored in a sealed container in the refrigerator for up to three days.

 - If you don’t already have one, you’ll need an extra large bowl to mix all of the ingredients together.

 - Red onions can pack a bit of a bite, so if you’re looking for a milder flavor, try soaking the onions first.
 To do this, submerge the red onion in a bowl of ice cold water and let it soak for about 10 minutes, stirring occasionally.
 Drain the onions, pat them dry, and then use in the recipe as directed.

 How to make orzo pasta salad

 This next part is only a photo tutorial of the recipe steps.
 If you’re looking for the full recipe measurements and instructions, scroll down to Recipe Details.

 Step 1 – In a small bowl, add the extra virgin olive oil, lemon juice, red wine vinegar, Dijon mustard, lemon zest, honey, salt, and pepper.
 Whisk the ingredients together until incorporated, then set the bowl aside.